marcrdavis/ArduinoTITO-PlayerTracking/README.md

   more details.

   NEW!
 The MEGA sketches now support ESP8266 WiFi!
 The easiest way is to use the Songhe Mega2560 + WiFi R3; or you can use any compatible ESP8266 module.
-I am currently testing a Wifi version of the Robotdyn Uno WiFi R3 however the code is not stable yet and may never be due to the overhead of the WifiAT library.
+I am currently testing a Wifi version of the Deluxe sketch with the Robotdyn Uno WiFi R3 - however the code is not stable yet and may never be due to the overhead of the WifiAT library.
   There are also a lot of configuration steps with this hardware which make it unfriendly for the un-initiated.

   Build 20230325 Updates